cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ```
 </div>

-On CloudLinux 7 you also should install criu related packages
+On CloudLinux OS Shared 7 you also should install criu related packages

 <div class="notranslate">